Grantees: Equipment Grants

 The Cabot Community Association is pairing with the Cabot school, the United Methodist Church, and childcare owner Heather Smires to open the Cabot's Children Center.
 This will be the only licensed children center within Cabot that serves infants and toddlers, meeting needs of many local families, including the 300 employees of Cabot Creamery.
 This program will also expand to support preschool children, who will face a need for care when school is closed during the summer.
 This funding will provide the program with strollers that will allow them to access the Cabot green for quality outdoor time and cribs for a location to rest.
 Both will also be an intricate part of the licensing plan to provide transportation methods.

-Green Mountain Mobile Therapy
+Green Mountain Mobile Therapy Inc,

 Green Mountain Mobile Therapy is purchasing an electric generator battery, which will increase the mobile healthcare units electric watt capacity.
 This is a sustainable renewable energy source that is efficient and reduces overall costs for the organization.
 Green Mountain Mobile Therapy is a nonprofit organization that provides therapy and social/emotional services to Vermont’s youth and families in locations that do not have appropriate therapeutic spaces and accessible services.
-Green Mountain Mobile Therapy engages with schools and community organizations to provide direct
+Green Mountain Mobile Therapy engages with schools and community organizations to provide direct mental health services and social/emotional resources.

 Kids in the Country

-Kids in the Country is a small non-profit child care that serves families in the many surrounding towns in Southern Vermont.
+Kids in the Country is a small non-profit child care that serves families in the many surrounding towns in Sothern Vermont.
 We provide quality care for children ages 6 weeks to 12 years old.
 We are purchasing learning materials, so that we are able to rotate often and keep the children engage in learning and exploring their environment.
 We will also purchase organizational materials to get our current learning material closet organized and easy to use so that teachers are able to rotate learning materials often to support the children's development and provide them with the ability to build a strong foundation that they will build on for the rest of their life.

 Lamoille Restorative Center